jhotmann/tasker-phone-modes/README.md

 The configuration files each contain a single JSON object with the following properties.
 All properties are optional and a few have default values if they are not specified.
 If you omit a property that doesn't have a default value from your configuration, that setting will remain unchanged.

 * `type` - whether the context is a primary or secondary type
   * `1` - a primary context (default).
 Think of a primary context as a place like home, work, car, etc. Primary contexts often contain multiple settings changes and possibly running other tasks or enabling/disabling other profiles.
+Only one primary context can be active at a time.
   * `2` - a secondary context.
 Think of a secondary context as a state that takes place within another context or can span multiple primary contexts like headphones plugged in, specific apps being open, or night time.
 Secondary contexts often change just a few settings like going into do not disturb mode when in a meeting.
+Multiple secondary contexts can be active at a time.
 * `priority` - to determine what context(s) take priority when multiple are active
   * An integer from `0` to `100`
   * The default is `50`